Best of Kyrgyzstan Tour

 • Travel insurance is required for this tour.
 You are free to choose any insurance company.

-• One English-speaking tour leader will accompany the group for the whole trip.
+• One tour leader will accompany the group for the whole trip

 • We can advise and take care of all visas for you.
 Citizens of most countries can visit Kyrgyzstan visa-free for up to 60 days.

-• We are happy to suggest flights to get to Kyrgyzstan and back home: please contact us.
+• We are happy to suggest flights to get to Kyrgyzstan and back home: please get in touch with us

 KYRGYZSTAN TRAVEL INFORMATION